$2,665 pp (USD)

 You will travel up into the Ngorongoro Conservation Area's colder areas after breakfast.
 There will be an opportunity to pause and view the magnificent Ngorongoro Crater.
 After that, you will enter the southern part of the park and go via the Ngorongoro Conservation Area to the Serengeti.

 The Serengeti is breathtaking.
 It is well-known for its expansive, open grasslands, which provide great opportunities for wildlife viewing.
-Even though there is a lot of animals there, the Great Migration is probably the most well-known event.
+Even though there are a lot of animals there, the Great Migration is probably the most well-known event.
 Antelopes, zebras, and wildebeests travel in large numbers every year in search of new grazing.
-You just need to know where to look to find the migration in any given month, will transport you to your lodging for the night.
+Will transport you to your lodge for the night and dinner.

 - Main Destination: